 Later, I decided to pursue my passion for cooking on a full time basis.
 I received my formal culinary education at the Sushi Chef Institute.
-I then studied under celebrity Chef Makota Okuwa (who has appeared 13 times on the Food Network’s hit television show, Iron Chef America) in Los Angeles.
+I then studied under celebrity Chef Makota Okuwa (who appeared 13 times on Iron Chef America) in Los Angeles.
 It was this experience and training, in one of the world’s culinary epicenters for fusion innovation, that helped developed my own version of Asian cuisine.

-I moved to Mendoza in 2012 to serve as Executive Chef of a new & impressive restaurant in Bodega Casarena.
+I moved to Mendoza in 2012 to serve as Executive Chef of an impressive restaurant in Bodega Casarena.
 As soon as I arrived at the winery, I worked with the winemakers to develop and bottle a Pinot Noir to replace traditional beer or sake beverages as the perfect pairing for my sushi.
 I was thrilled to be recognized by Wine Enthusiast Magazine as a pioneer in the field of developing wine pairings for Asian-fusion cuisine.
-Specially designed V-shaped tables offer every guest a beautiful view of the Cordón del Plata while enjoying seasonal tasting menus of Asian fusion cuisine from Korea, Japan & China.
-All paired with premium wines of Argentina.

 In 2014, I sold my restaurant to pursue an extraordinary opportunity in Europe.
 With my partners, we are in the process of renovating a historic property in the Haidhausen quarter of Munich, Germany.
 The main salon will be intimate (only 50 seats) and perfect for my Asian fusion tasting menus.
 I love the size of salon because it will allow me to interact with each guest.
 Also, the property will be renovated to include a separate wine & cocktail bar.
 More soon…!